nhooyr/juke/README.md

      juke -rules

+But you should be able to figure out most of it just by playing the game for like 2 minutes.

 **ITS MUCH MUCH MORE FUN WITH FRIENDS, ESPECIALLY IF YOU PLAY AROUND WITH ALL THE SETTINGS!**

 <img src="https://raw.githubusercontent.com/nhooyr/juke/master/screenshot.png" border="0">